Amodio/cemantbot/README.md

 ![Cemantle in 6 attempts](https://raw.githubusercontent.com/Amodio/cemantix/main/CEMANTLE/images/cemantle_6_attempts.png "Cemantle in 6 attempts")

+## Description
+The algorithm now uses dot‐product (scalar product) scores to recover the secret word's vector embedding v by:
+1. assembling a small linear system with known query‐word vectors (b<sub>i</sub> =⟨v,w<sub>i</sub>⟩ where w<sub>i</sub> are the known Word2Vec distances to the secret word)
+2. solving for v the least‐squares (as A is non-square, otherwise we would have to have tested the dimension of the model words: d=300) solution minimizing ‖A v − b‖₂
+3. finding the nearest neighbor in the Gensim/word2vec model and trying it
+4. restarting until the secret word is found.

 ## Notes
 Models from [Jean-Philippe Fauconnier](https://fauconnier.github.io) and [Google](https://code.google.com/archive/p/word2vec/) (for Cemantle).

 I have tested _55402_ [FR words](https://raw.githubusercontent.com/Amodio/cemantix/main/wordlist.txt "FR words") for this game even if some do not exist in French; _46212_ [EN words](https://raw.githubusercontent.com/Amodio/cemantix/main/wordlist.txt "EN words") for Cemantle.
 Check [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/benchmark/benchmark.txt) or [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/CEMANTLE/benchmark/benchmark.txt) (Cemantle) to see how similar our models are: ~97% for Cémantix and 100% for Cemantle.

-The author has added protections client-side to make this bot useless, but as long as the model is available, there is no use as the bot could fully run in WASM (or outside the browser) one day :)
+The author has added protections client-side to make this bot useless, but as long as the model was published, there is no use as the bot could fully run in WASM (or outside the browser) one day :)

 Thanks to [vivien7806](https://github.com/vivien7806 "vivien7806") for the great help!